 Land of Joy indeed – since its launch in 2015, Ducati (at the time of writing) had sold in excess of 30,000 Scrambler units.
-Making it by far the most popular model for the marque.
+That makes it by far the most popular model (in sales terms) for the marque.

 Some argue that this is the scrambler Ducati should have built first, as it’s the only variant with true off-road capability.
 Conversely, it could be argued that Ducati’s approach of initially building a fanbase for the Scrambler was the more logical way to go.
 They did that by targeting a broader segment of bikers.
 Those who love the scrambler look but wouldn’t necessarily head off into the desert or woods every weekend.

 By approaching development this way Ducati created a success base that made the development of the Desert Sled viable.
 No doubt deeper coffers for R&D and in turn the ability to create an Enduro model which will likely appeal to the everyday rider and maybe even the purist.

 DUCATI DESERT SLED – What’s New?

 According to Ducati, virtually everything on this bike has been redesigned or re-engineered to meet the challenges of the off-road environment.
 That includes the 803cc engine.

 The fact that the bike has a longer Kayaba rear shock (which is pre-load and rebound adjustable) combined with a massive rise in the seat height of 70mm (up from 790mm to 860mm) might intimidate smaller riders.